 Maine State Convention is coming up on March 27th and 28th.
 So mark your calendars.
 For more information http://w1npp.org

 Don’t forget to support ARRL by Shopping at AmazonSmile!
 Just make ARRL as your charity of choice on the amazon web page. www.smile.amazon.com With every purchase you make Amazon will make a contribution to ARRL.

-Androscoggin ARES/RACES Net Thursday at 7:30 p.m. on the 146.610 MHz (no PL) repeater.
+Androscoggin ARES/RACES Net Thursday 7 pm (half hour earlier starting in JANUARY) New time will be for all future nets until further notice. on the 146.610 MHz (no PL) repeater.
 Backup frequency 146.450 MHz simplex.
 Monthly meeting on the third Wednesday at 6 p.m., Androscoggin Unified EMA Office, basement of Central Fire Station, 2 College St., Lewiston http://w1npp.org/pages/aresraces.html